hlaueriksson/playwright-dotnet-contrib/README.md

 * `QuerySelectorAllWithContentAsync`
 * `QuerySelectorWithContentAsync`

-## Playwright.Contrib.FluentAssertions
+## PlaywrightContrib.FluentAssertions

-`Playwright.Contrib.FluentAssertions` is a library for writing tests with [`FluentAssertions`](https://github.com/fluentassertions/fluentassertions) against the Playwright API.
+`PlaywrightContrib.FluentAssertions` is a library for writing tests with [`FluentAssertions`](https://github.com/fluentassertions/fluentassertions) against the Playwright API.

 *Fluent Assertions* offers a very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.